scientific-python/specs/spec-0000/index.md

 1. Support for Python versions be dropped **3 years** after their initial release.
 2. Support for core package dependencies be dropped **2 years** after their initial release.

+{{< admonition note >}}
+Core packages may or may not to provide bug fix releases during the full 2 year period after release.
+So projects may decide to occassionally drop support for core pakage dependencies earlier than recommended by this SPEC.
+For instance, if a newer minimum version of a core package is needed by a project due to a critical bug fix, which is not backported to older versions.
+{{< /admonition >}}

 ### Core Project Endorsement

 <!--
 Briefly discuss what it means for a core project to endorse this SPEC.
 -->

+Core project endorsing this SPEC means that those projects encourage all projects across the Scientific Python ecosystem to limit how long they support older Python versions and older core packages versions.
+While core projects may wish to provide bug-fix releases of older versions, endorsing this SPEC does **not** imply that core projects will provide bug-fix releases during the full 2 year period after release.
+As many of the core projects are volunteer projects with limited developer time, core package developers may often prioritize new features and enhancements over long-term package maintenance.

 ### Ecosystem Adoption